stefankusch/genome_Myriosclerotinia_2020/README.md

-## Genome analysis
+## Genome assembly

-This repository serves as summary of work-flows, tools and scripts for various genome analysis tasks.
+This repository serves as summary of work-flows, tools and scripts for various genome assembly tasks.
 Please refer to the respective manuals for functionality and options.

 #### Index